-Data-driven pharmacotherapy.
-We are dedicated to optimizing pharmacotherapy outcomes by leveraging information technology.
+Data-driven medication safety.
+We are dedicated to optimizing medication safety by leveraging information technology.
 Our primary focus is on patients with multiple chronic conditions and therefore taking multiple medications.
-Currently, there is limited knowledge available concerning the safety and effectiveness of pharmacotherapy in these patients.
+Currently, there is limited knowledge available concerning medication safety in these patients.
 Consequently, these patients have a higher risk of medication-related harm and treatment failure.

 Scientific projects